 Don’t just scrutinize new requirements.
 Reexamine existing ones as well.
 Superior alternatives often arise after the Scrum team has learned more about customer needs and the solution being developed.
 Simplify, prune, and strive for order—like a gardener pulling out the weeds and trimming the shrubs.

 When in doubt, exclude a requirement from the release and ship quickly without it—just as Google did when the company developed the first release of Google News, an application that aggregates news from around the world.
-The development team could not agree whether to filter the news by date or by location.
+Developers could not agree whether to filter the news by date or by location.
 So Google decided to release the new product without either feature.
 Shortly after the product’s launch, requests for new features started to come in.
 Three hundred people requested filtering by date, while only three wanted to filter by location—a clear indication of which functionality should take priority.
 If Google had released the product with both features, the release would have consumed more time and money and it would have been harder to get feedback on which feature was more important.
 By putting out an intentionally insufficient product, Google quickly discovered what to do next.

 Knowledge, Uncertainty, and Risk